womankani/social-nostalgia-during-economic-strain/README.md

 Fig 6. shows the relative uniformity of categorical indices that make up the Trend Popularity Index alongside economic stress

 ## Key Findings
-1. **Same-year relationships are weak.**
+1. **Weak Same-Year Relationships**
-Concurrent comparisons show weak or unclear relationships between economic stress and increased trend popularity within the same year.
-OLS run on same year relationships returned a negative coefficient, further supporting the finding.
+Visual and concurrent comparisons show an unclear relationship between economic strain and trend popularity, especially increased popularity within the same year.
-2. **Consumption and trend popularity goes down during stress.**
+2. **Decrease In Consumption During Stress** Consumption and trend popularity both go down during the initial periods of economic stress.
-Average trend popularity is lower during high-stress years, suggesting that an influx of economic pressure disrupts social trends and consumption rather than immediately triggering trend resurgence.
-3. **Nostalgia-seeking behaviour emerges later, as trends surge again.**
-Event-style graphs and lagged comparisons demonstrate trend resurgence in the years following magnified economic strain.
-OLS run on lagged relationships returned a small positive coefficient, supporting the finding.
+3. **Wistful Behaviour Emerges Later**
+Fig. 2 displays average trend popularity when the economic strain index is lagged by two years, significantly higher than when the strain index remains un-lagged.
+4. **Category Consistency**
-4. **The pattern is consistent across categories.**
-Categorical breakup of the trend popularity index into sectors like fashion, cinema and technology demonstrates similar delayed trend resurgence, indicating a broad social reaction instead of a category-specific phenomenon.
+The pattern is consistent across categories.
+Categorical breakup of the trend popularity index into sectors like fashion, cinema and technology indicates a broad social reaction instead of a category-specific phenomenon.

 These findings emphasize on the importance of timing when noting a social reaction to an economic stimulus.
 The nostalgia-driven resurgence of certain trends appears to be not an immediate reaction to economic strain, but rather a delayed response that materializes as stress persists.